Henrik Ramel: Embassy to Scotland

 Henrik Ramel, Manderup Parsberg, Henrik Belou and Nicolaus Theophilus were ambassadors to Scotland in 1585.
 James VI appointed Sir James Melville of Halhill, William Schaw, and the Laird of Segie to be their companions.
 Melville described the events of the embassy.
 At Dunfermline Palace they discussed the disputed ownership of the Orkney Islands.
 It was also rumoured they discussed the king's marriage.
 They were not treated in the usual manner but had to pay their own expenses, and when they were to travel to St Andrews the promised horses were late.
 At St Andrews they suffered some abuse organised by supporters of the pro-French faction.
 A leading courtier, James Stewart, Earl of Arran, who had served in Sweden was a ringleader.
 The English ambassador Edward Wotton helped them because England and Denmark were allies, and told them privately that James VI had criticised Danish customs and their king Frederick II.
 According to Melville, the Danish envoys considered leaving Scotland, but he persuaded them to continue and spoke to James VI in their favour.
 When the mission was concluded, the ambassadors were supposed to receive gifts of gold chains but these were not ready.
 The town council of Edinburgh sent letters asking that the ambassadors should be given better treatment.

 Ramel came to England in May 1586, and wrote of his arrival at Greenwich to Francis Walsingham.
 He asked Walsingham to make his introduction at court.
 He heard a petition from English merchants about the Sound Toll.
+An account of his embassy was included in Raphael Holinshed's Chronicles.
+He was lodged at Crosbie's Place in Bishopsgate, and travelled to Elizabeth's court at Greenwich Palace by river.

-In July 1590 he met the Scottish ambassador John Skene at Hamburg, and on 24 July Skene and his company dined with Ramel and his wife Abel Rantzau at Haderslev.
+In July 1590, Ramel met the Scottish ambassador John Skene at Hamburg, and on 24 July Skene and his company dined with Ramel and his wife Abel Rantzau at Haderslev.

 In 1597, he was sent to Joachim Frederick, Elector of Brandenburg to arrange the marriage of Christian IV to Anna Cathrine and signed the marriage contract.
 In August 1598 he wrote a letter of courtesy to James VI in response to a Scottish embassy which had requested a promise of military support to James in the event of the death of Elizabeth I of England.